FairestRose/CMP320-Advanced-Ethical-Hacking-/README.md

 Malware Analysis - A+ 4.5

-Scripting Project - B+ 3.5
+Scripting Project - B 3.0

 Overall Grade - A